 CNA programs tend to take between 6-12 weeks to complete, though there are programs available that can take as little as 4 weeks.
 Completion time can depend on course-method (in-person or online), whether or not the student is full or part-time and if they are taking courses for a set period of time or those that are self-paced.

 Many nursing students choose this route, as it’s a career-path that allows them to begin working more quickly in their field.

 It’s important to note that although the CNA certification is not particularly long in length, in order to maintain your certification, you must pursue a minimum of 48 hours of continuing education courses every 24 months – though many employers will provide this as part of their continued training programs.

 Differences by State

 Different states may have separate additional requirements or more clinical training for their CNA programs compared to others, though the course content for the certification remains mostly the same.
 For example, some may follow the required federal minimum of 72 hours clinical hours, others will require as many as 120.Please note that you should know your state’s guidelines for CNA certification and licensure.

 Top 5 Online CNA Schools for Certified Nursing Assistants

-Hutchinson is one of the top online institutions that offer online CNA program.
-The online CNA course at Hutchinson Community College provides necessary theoretical portion of the certified nursing assistant coursework through online program.
+Hutchinson is one of the top online institutions that offer online CNA programs.
+The online CNA course at Hutchinson Community College provides the necessary theoretical portion of the certified nursing assistant coursework through its online program.

 The American Red Cross offers a well-known online CNA training program which is always in full compliance with the state regulations.
 Their classes usually consist of lab skills training, clinical rotations, and theory.
 After successful completion of Red Cross CNA classes, students are usually ready to sit for their state’s certification exam.